 Grape to glass is here to answer every question you’ve ever had about wine!
 Our wine team takes the time to become experts in their field so they can bring the best flavours straight to New Brunswick from around the world.
 They are always here to share their insights and answer your questions.
 Message us on Facebook at anytime if there is a wine question you would like us to answer on Grape to Glass!

-This time we asked them “What even is Rosé??”
+This time we asked them “Why is Pairing Important??”

 Pairing wine with food, is a concept that has existed for centuries!
 The worlds most famous growing regions, all have food and wine pairings that have remained classic and timeless.
 Many of these ‘classic’ pairings seek to strike the perfect balance between the wine and the food that it is being paired with.
 The aim is to enhance your experience of both aspects to get the ‘perfect pairing’ … think lobster, dipped in butter with a rich and full Chardonnay.
 Considering thanksgiving is just around the corner (and summer is inevitably coming to an end), we were thinking it’d be a good chance to address why and how to pair wine with the timeless North American classic, the thanksgiving dinner.